rsksmart/RSKIPs/IPs/RSKIP358.md

 ## Timeline

+- Nov-18-22: This RSKIP will be open for comments until Dec 2nd.
+- Nov-17-22: RSKIPs 353 and 357 have been included in RSK Hop Testnet 4.0.1/4.1.1 as described [here](https://blog.rsk.co/noticia/rsk-hop-testnet-4-0-1-and-4-1-1-are-here-testnet-only-versions/).
-Oct-26-22: RSKIP created and proposed RSKIPs listed
+- Oct-26-22: RSKIP created and proposed RSKIPs listed

 ## References